04

 DROP TABLE IF EXISTS [TaskTracker].[Status]

-Add this code at the starting of the script and use the same script again.
-It will first drop the existing table and create a new one as per the requirement.
+Add this code at the start of the script and use the same script again.
+It will first drop the existing table and create a new one per the requirement.
 Now, you have learned how to create a table and a table script in SQL Server Management Studio.
-Moving ahead, let us discuss how to generate a script from an existing table to add SQL new column.
+Let's discuss how to generate a script from an existing table to add new column to table SQL.

 It is possible to generate a SQL Script from Object Explorer in the SSMS GUI.
 With this, SQL generates all the SQL code from the table and creates a table.
-For this purpose, you just have to right-click on the table and create a script for the same.
-It is not limited to tables only, but you can generate scripts for database objects as well.
+For this purpose, you just have to right-click on the table and create a script.
+It is not limited to tables; you can also generate Scripts for database objects.
+Learn more through Janbask Training's comprehensive SQL tutorial for beginners & professionals.

 The HR or senior managers ask you to create a table with EMPLOYEE ID, FIRST AND LAST TIME, GENDER, AND EMAIL ID.
 How to create a table in SQL in this case?
 Follow the script below.